MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 f.
 Risks and concerns:

-> Changes in trade policies, tariffs, or international trade agreements can affect export-import dynamics and market access for egg powder producers operating on a global scale.
+> Changes in trade policies, tariff structures, or international agreements could alter global export- import dynamics and affect market access for egg powder producers.

 g.
 Internal control systems and their adequacy: